couchbaselabs/userprofile-couchbase-mobile-cordova-android/README.md

 Example of a simple Ionic app that uses Couchbase Lite as embedded datastore for offline data storage and Sync Gateway/Couchbase Server for remote data sync.
 The app uses a reference implementation of a Cordova native plugin that exports a subset of couchbase lite native APIs to Javascript.

+**NOTE** that Ionic now recommends [capacitor](https://capacitorjs.com) for native access within Ionic apps.
+However, a cordova plugin can also be used within Ionic apps.

+For enterprise apps, there is a [Ionic plugin](https://ionic.io/integrations/couchbase-lite) for couchbase Lite.

 # Folder Structure